 I am Associate Professor at the Faculty of Law, Bond University, Australia.
-I have expertise in Constitutional Law, Public International Law, and Transnational Crime.
-I am also passionate about literature, politics, international relations, human rights, the environment, and animal welfare.
+I have expertise in Constitutional Law, Human Rights Law, Public International Law, and Transnational Criminal Law.
+I am also passionate about literature, politics, international relations, the environment, and animal welfare.
 I have a Bachelor of International Relations/Bachelor of Laws from Bond University (Vice-Chancellor’s Scholar), a Master of Laws from the University of Cambridge (Chevening Scholar), and a PhD from the University of Queensland.
 I was admitted as a Legal Practitioner in the Supreme Court of NSW in 2005.
 During my time in academia, I have received two national teaching awards, including an Australian government citation (2014), a Faculty “teaching excellence” award (2014), and a Law Students Association “teaching excellence” award (2019), as well as a Faculty “emerging research excellence” award (2018).

 I previously held policy and legal roles in the private sector and in both state and federal government.
 For example, I served as Policy Advisor and Parliamentary Liaison Officer in the NSW Office of Premier and Cabinet between 2006 – 2008, and was a Senior Legal Officer in the International Crime Cooperation Division of the Australian Attorney-General’s Department (2008-2010), where I worked on issues relevant to the Asia-Pacific region.
 In these roles, I developed project management and policy development skills, as well as further developing my interpersonal skills in a cross-cultural and multidisciplinary environment.
 I also practiced law, including employment law, and in 2004-2005, worked as a legal officer in the QLD Crime and Misconduct Commission.
 In 2002-2003, I was Associate to the (now) Hon.
 Chief Justice Susan Kiefel.